jackterranova/jvm-sandbox/verbose-gc/README.md

 ### Questions

+* We specify `Xmx1m` yet we see the total heap space to be 1.5M.
+Why is this?
 * What exactly is our test program doing?
 * How much memory is being consumed in the loop?
 * Why is GC happening at 500k/800k points?